perfood/couch-auth/README.md

 - The adapters will no longer be used and the `session` route becomes deprecated
 - db and doc ids will no longer include PII, but be UUIDs instead.
 Will require manual migration via replication.
 - `validate-x` routes and cloudant legacy auth become deprecated
-- new users can only signup with e-mail and not with username
+- E-Mail only signup instead of usernames is encouraged
 - no more account-guessing via forgotpass, login or signup
 - no more IP logging
-- EventEmmitter functionality might be removed

 For issues and feature requests visit the [issue tracker](https://github.com/sl-nx/superlogin/issues).